-FASHION is the accepted endpoint of Textile – often its intended destination – and in the culmination of our survey of Material: Textile will be Textile in Motion with a catwalk fashion show down the full length of our thirteenth century barn, a celebration of fashion as art.
+FASHION is the accepted endpoint of Textile – often its intended destination – and the culmination of our exhibition Material: Textile will be Textile in Motion, a catwalk fashion show down the full length of our thirteenth century barn, a celebration of fashion as art.

-Also on view will be the SS19 collection of designer Joshua Millard.
+Joshua Millard Also on view will be the AW19 collection of designer Joshua Millard.
 Joshua established his London-based womenswear brand in 2016.
 After graduating from London College of Fashion in Bespoke Tailoring, he gained experience at Jonathan Saunders and on Savile Row.
 He designs a transitional wardrobe of longevity, born from his clients desire to seek tailoring and outerwear that suggest something new, lasting beyond fast trends.
 The relaxed aesthetic balances elegant cuts with playful accents of texture and layering.
-‘There is a complex idea of what masculinity and femininity are, similarly with country and citywear, I see no need to distinguish between either, I think we’re not defined by our location anymore.’
-Conscious in all that we do, we work with independent makers and mills who share the same regard for ethical production and traceability.
+“Conscious in all that we do, we work with independent makers and mills who share the same regard for ethical production and traceability”.
 The brand places great emphasis on the quality of fabric, the majority of the collection consist of natural fibres which respect the environment and animal welfare.

-Our third designer is London born Sadie Williams who creates innovative, textile driven fashion.
+Sadie Williams Our third designer is London born Sadie Williams who creates innovative, textile driven fashion.
 Juxtaposing modernity with applied craftsmanship.
 Since earning a Distinction from her Masters degree on the Central Saint Martins Fashion Course, she has become recognised for her distinctive style and aesthetic, capitalising on her strengths in print & textile design.
 Showing bi-annually on the London Fashion Week schedule, her collections have been highlights as part of Selfridges ‘Bright Young Things’ included in Vogue Festival 2016 and ‘Designs of the Year 2014’ exhibition at The Design Museum.

 Messum’s Wiltshire is a pioneering multi-purpose gallery and arts centre celebrating the creative endeavour.